 Afterlives of pandemics, Past & Present

 "Afterlives of Pandemics, Past & Present" is Beyond Better's inaugural initiative.
-Through the collection of personal narratives from those who have lived through pandemics, past & present, "Afterlives of Pandemics," will place stories of contemporary experiences into historical perspective and put them on our digital platforms here at beyondbetter.org, and on our Instagram page (@thebeyondbetterproject).
+Through the collection of personal narratives from those who have lived through pandemics, past & present, "Afterlives of Pandemics," places stories of contemporary experiences into historical perspective.
 We're also excited to recruit illustrators and animators from the disability community to work with us to create and share original visual art works that will help explore the experiences of our interview participants.

 Jessica Martucci and Britt Dahlberg are well-established interviewers, story tellers, and public humanities scholars.
 This project, launched in July 2020, is part of a longer-term dream the two have shared of bringing the lens of disability to public history around issues of equity, inclusion, and social justice in health and science.